List of Magic Knight Rayearth characters: Alcyone

-In the Sega Saturn game, Alcyone is apparently killed by Lafarga.
+In the Sega Saturn game, Alcyone is apparently killed by Rafaga.
 She survives despite her injuries and, after realizing that Zagato loves Emeraude, Alcyone loses her sanity and dies fighting the Magic Knights one last time.

 Her name is occasionally misromanized as "Alcione" – this was featured in the first run of the English-language manga.
 Her name comes from the Subaru Alcyone SVX.